Palak Gosht serving in blue bowl

 What Is Palak Gosht

 The name itself tells the story: “palak” means spinach, and “gosht” refers to meat.
-Mutton Palak is a popular and traditional Pakistani and Indian dish known for its rich flavors and hearty ingredients.
+This easy Pakistani palak gosht recipe is very popular and traditional dish in Pakistani and Indian.
+Moreover, Its known for its rich flavors and hearty ingredients.
 The combination of tender meat and spinach creates a comforting and satisfying meal that is perfect for special occasions or everyday dinners.

 Why I fell in love with Palak Gosht